Generally, no opossums, the only marisupal in North America, are not directly dangerous to people

 Furthermore, opossums serve as host animals to fleas, ticks, lice, and mites, which puts dogs and cats at risk of becoming infested with these parasites.
 Owners of horses should be aware of the dangers associated with opossums that carry a protozoan known as Sarcocystis neurona, which can lead to neurologic disease in the equines.

-How to Get Rid of Opossums
+Opossum Removal: How to Get Rid of an Opossum

 Get them out.